Toufik-Sam/Task-Management-Web-API-Supabase/README.md

 - **Project Management**: manage projects and their members, with integrated status and priority tracking to ensure organized project progress.
 - **Goal Management**: Define and manage project goals with comprehensive status and priority tracking, including start and end date monitoring for effective timeline management.
 - **Task Management**: Oversee goal-related tasks, including subtasks, with comprehensive management of statuses, priorities, timelines, and task category assignments for organized workflow.
-- **Performance Management**:  Monitor goal performance by tracking tasks, completed and overdue tasks, total overdue time, and overall project progress for effective performance analysis.
+- **Performance Management**:  Monitor goal performance by tracking tasks, completed and overdue tasks, total overdue time, and overall project progress for effective performance analysis including daily Report simulation.
 -
 ## Technical Features
 - **Clean Architecture**:  The project is structured according to the principles of Clean Architecture, which promotes separation of concerns and a clear division of responsibilities.